Mitch James: 2015–2016: Breakthrough and early releases

-2018–present: Debut album
+2018–2023: Debut album and Patience

 In May 2018, James released "21", the first single off his debut self-titled album, which was scheduled to be released in September 2018.
 21 peaked at #2 on the NZ Singles chart.
 By October, "21" was certified Gold by RMNZ.
 21 was then nominated for "Single of the Year" at the New Zealand Music Awards.

 James then went on to release his self-titled debut album "Mitch James" on 14 September 2018.
 The album was produced by Ji Fraser and Eli Paewai of Six60.
 The album debuted at No. 2 on the Overall NZ Music Chart, and No. 1 on the NZ Albums Chart.
 The album has garnered over 100,000,000 streams as of 1 September 2019 and has since been certified Platinum in New Zealand.

 James embarked on his first major headline tour of New Zealand shortly after release.

 James was nominated and won MTV Europe Music Award for Best New Zealand Act in October.

 In March 2018, James opened for Ed Sheeran on his ÷ Tour for all three Dunedin dates.

 In Summer 2019–2020 James opened for Six60 on their world tour.

+2024–2025: Retirement and This is Not What I Had in Mind

+In April 2024, James released "Bird in a Hurricane".
+This is his first single on Six60's label Massive.

+In September 2024, James published an open letter to his fans stating he would be "taking an extended break from music" following the release of his third studio album in May 2025, aptly titled This is Not What I Had in Mind.
+In media interviews following his announcement, James described becoming disillusioned with the music industry, and previous experiences trying to appease his previous record label had left him questioning his talent and integrity.

+James performed a final time at Homegrown in March 2025, and held his last concert, The Final Show, in the Christchurch Town Hall on 24 May 2025.